section-engineering-education/engineering-education/content/articles/predictive-mean-matching/index.md

 - Handle missing data in datasets.
 - Visualize missing dataset using given plot functions.

-### Introduction
-In our tutorial, we will be using R programming language software to statistically impute missing values in datasets and carrying out an analysis of PMM and regression modeling and the suitability of these methods.
-Let's get started.

 ### Installing and loading packages in R
 For our first step in this tutorial, we need to install and load packages that we will be using for our imputation and visualizing data. let's have the following packages installed;`VIM`,`mice`,`ggplot2`,we will use some functions in them.

 ### Predictive mean matching and the use case
-It is an example of imputation that plugs the likely values of missing data by drawing randomly from a simulated observation whose values are closest to the missing data.
-We have singular imputation and multiple imputation.
+Predictive Mean Matching(PMM) is a technique of imputation that estimates the likely values of missing data by matching to the observed values/data.
+This can be carried out either by singular imputation or multiple imputation.

 ### Singular imputation
 Let's call a dataset found in the VIM package called `nhanes`.